mmatteo-hub/SofAR_Assignment1/README.md

 ### <img src="https://user-images.githubusercontent.com/62358773/174429243-6f4be968-e447-4a71-a49f-c4563931c7e5.png" width="4%" height="4%">&nbsp;&nbsp;&nbsp;Navigation of two independent robots moving in an environmnet by avoiding collision between each other through precedence management

-This assignment is focused on developing an architecture that allows two robots to navigate inside a realistic environment while avoiding collisions (with both the environment and robots).
-This behaviour has been obtained by developing a _policy controller_ that dedices which, between the two robots, has the right of way in the case of a foreshadowed collision.
+This assignment is focused on developing an architecture that allows two robots to navigate inside a real-world environment while avoiding collisions.
+In particular, the robots must avoid collision between each other by giving the right of way according to a policy rule.
+This behavior is obtained through a _policy controller_ which enforces the policy rule and decides which one, between the two robots, has the right of way in case they reach an intersection at the same time.

 ### <img src="https://user-images.githubusercontent.com/62358773/174429200-def1a393-e34d-494f-978f-9591aa7d9e97.png" width="4%" height="4%">&nbsp;&nbsp;&nbsp;TurtleBot3 Waffle Robot